google85/php-mvc-core/README.md

 #### Usage:

- - As it is also pubblished on package list website, it must be installed via composer
+ - As it is also published on package list website, it must be installed via composer

  ```
  $ composer require google85/mvc-core